MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/identity-management/business-risks.md

 ## Is identity management relevant?

-Identity is increasingly considered the primary security perimeter in the cloud.
-This is a shift from the traditional focus on network security.
+Identity is increasingly considered the primary security perimeter in the cloud, which is a shift from the traditional focus on network security.
 Identity services provide the core mechanisms supporting access control and organization within IT environments, and the identity management discipline complements the [security management discipline](../security-management/overview.md) by providing user authentication and securing user access to cloud-based resources.

 Traditional on-premises directories are designed to allow businesses to strictly control permissions and policies for users, groups, and roles within their internal networks and datacenters.
 This is usually intended to support single tenant implementations, with services applicable only within the on-premises environment.